 Some people go without it, thinking that they will apply to school when they get to Norway.
 Although is possible, it’s very risky and can create a lot of complications.

 Being accepted to the university in Norway before you move you will easily get your student visa, and it will provide you safety.
-When you are moving halfway across the world for studies, it is very important.
-Also, in the regard of your admission to the university or college, you can start finding the place where you will live in Norway or start applying to the student’s homes.
+When you are student moving halfway across the world for studies, it is very important.
+Also, regarding your admission to the university or college, you can start finding the place where you will live in Norway or start applying to the student’s homes.

 Basic information that every student moving from the USA to Norway should know

 - Find available scholarships and grants – Many Norwegian institutions have cooperation with foreign institutions of higher education.
 As an international student, you can apply for Norway national programmes for scholarships or other types of funding.
 There are also various scholarships available by the private and non-profit organizations.